keihanpk/dockerDevEnv/README.md

 This is where this project will come in handy.
 The idea is to configure all the dependencies on a Docker container so you don't have to install them locally on your system.
 With this method, you can work on many projects and save many resources. (cool right?)

 ## Installation
-install docker on your system
+install docker on your system and run the docker engine in the background

 ## Usage
-to be able to work on your project, you need to start your docker with the following commands.

-build the docker image through this command.
+build the docker image through the following command.

 ```
 docker compose build